Skarmoryman/Puzzle-game-site-/README.txt

 A website that hosts several interactive puzzle games - uses PHP complete with profile creation and database support.
 Cannot run in current state as database requires university password, but the code is quite intuitive to read.

+index.php is the main controller.
+View and model code is stored in respective folders.

 Architected so that it uses: